Sometimes a place speaks to you. Sometimes it whispers. During a hike in Mt. Rainier it—or rather, a deer—called to me: this is where you belong.

 Pitching a tent

-Camping is one of the most affordable options, at $20 for a standard campsite per night.
+Camping is one of the most affordable options in Mt.
+Rainier, at $20 for a standard campsite per night.
 It’s worth noting that campsites at Mount Rainier are highly competitive and quickly get booked online.
 While there are first-come, first-serve options, these get snatched up daily too—especially on holidays and weekends.
 Make sure you plan ahead before heading out for an overnight trip.

 If a campsite or car camping doesn’t appeal to you, there are some lodging options, including hotels and hostels.
 Keep in mind that you won’t find a lot of four-star accommodations.